MicrosoftDocs/customer-voice/fp-docs/get-started-microsoft-forms-pro.md

 The first step is to [sign in](sign-in.md) using any web browser or even mobile devices.

 > [!NOTE]
 > - In this preview, Forms Pro is supported in English locale only.
 Please ensure that your browser language is set to English.
-More languages will be added in the subsequent releases.
+More languages will be added in subsequent releases.
 > - You might see forms that are created by using Office Forms.
-It is recommended to use Office Forms to work with your previous forms.
+We recommend that you use Office Forms to work with your previous forms.